 What does it mean to be American?
 From the perspectives of indigenous people to the revolution that defined our independence to slavery and its legacy to the very cases contended today in the Supreme Court, we address the range of Americanism, the beautiful and the sordid.
-Students read, debate, create, reflect, act, film, write, craft, and present as ways of asking big questions, answering the questions with specific evidence, and acknowledging the complexities of those answers.
-Readings include fiction, non-fiction, memoir, poetry, and drama, incorporating texts that we read as a full class and texts that students choose to read in small groups.
+Students write, read, debate, create, reflect, act, film, craft, and present as ways of asking big questions, answering the questions with specific evidence, and acknowledging the complexities of those answers.
+Readings include fiction, non-fiction, memoir, poetry, and drama, and writings ask students to question the literature, its language and its purpose.
+Students hone their thesis development skills, practice finding and incorporating meaningful, interesting evidence, and build their analytical reasoning, and they bring these skills to all of their work.

-American Morality In this course, we turn to great American writers whose work articulates contemporary America, and we use these writings to ask the questions: What does it really mean to be American?
-What choices did people make and why?
-How do we wrestle with our past as we consider the ways our characters face their futures?
+In this course, we turn to great American writers whose work articulates contemporary America, and we use these writings to ask the questions: What does it really mean to be American?
+What are the myths about America and how do they show up in literature?
+How do those myths shape our understanding of characters and their actions?
+How do these myths evolve?
+How are they being disrupted?
+How do authors create characters and narratives who wrestle with America’s past?
+How do these characters and narratives help us face their futures?

-American Identity There are myriad tangible and intangible ways that we define ourselves — from large scale identifiers like nation and religion, to the little things, like choosing what shoes to wear in the morning.
-In this term, we look at identity through varied American lenses: through journey, through challenges, through place, and through choices.
-All of these perspectives ultimately help inform our own perspectives of who we are and why we believe the things we do.
+How does love show up in the world?
+How do self-love and friendship and romantic love and love of place show up in our world and in literature?
+What happens when love isn’t there?
+How does love help us understand ourselves better?
+There are myriad tangible and intangible ways that love helps us define ourselves and our world — from large scale identifiers like nation and religion, to the little things, like choosing what shoes to wear in the morning.
+In this term, we look at America through a range of lenses, and all of these lenses ultimately help inform our own perspectives of who we are and why we believe the things we do.

 Integrated Math 2 students expand their algebraic reasoning and understanding of mathematical models including quadratic equations and exponential functions.
 Students also explore probability and build upon their knowledge of transformations, congruence, and similarity while developing logic skills through conjecture, argument, and proof.
 Investigations in this course build connections between all topics covered.